jean-francoisgiraud/AssetManagementSystems/README.md

 Activities funded by the program may include, for example: asset management assessment and planning; data collection, analysis and visualization; reporting; training and development; knowledge transfer [13 p.4].

-Our company offers management of systems and operations, verification of regulatory compliances, analytics (data analysis and visualization) and support services for this type of activity, for upgrading to standards and for the preparation of grant applications for various programs and governmental grants for municipal infrastructure such as the MAMP, FIMEAU (Fonds pour l'Infrastructure Municipale d'Eau), etc. [4,5,6,7,8,9].
+Our company offers management of systems and operations, verification of regulatory compliances, analytics (data analysis and visualization) and personalized support services for this type of activity, for upgrading to standards and for the preparation of grant applications for various programs and governmental grants for municipal infrastructure such as the MAMP, FIMEAU (Fonds pour l'Infrastructure Municipale d'Eau in Quebec), etc. [4,5,6,7,8,9].

 Our working methods comply with FCM standards [3,13].
-Our fees ($ 70 / hr in 2021) are eligible costs [13 p.17, 14 p.6]).
-In accordance with the General Regime for the Awarding of Municipal Contracts [16], our contracts are below the threshold for a public call for tenders (less than $ 105,700).
-Up to $ 24,999 the applicable rule is: By mutual agreement or, where applicable, according to the rules provided for in the regulation on contractual management (RGC) of the municipal body.
-Municipal bodies can conclude service contracts with ordinary suppliers or professional service contracts with exclusive practice (doctor, lawyer, accountants, engineer, etc.) [17].
+Our fees ($70/ hr in 2021) are eligible costs [13 p.17, 14 p.6]).
+In accordance with the General Regime for the Awarding of Municipal Contracts (in Quebec, similar laws are applicable in other provinces) [16], our contracts are below the threshold for a public call for tenders [17,18,19].

 Our systems document, analyze, visualize your data and optimize your operations and are:
 - open spreadsheet registers, programs  (.ods .r), collaborative, distributed (internet cloud, git) or local, closed systems (.xls .r files on a private intranet);